SharePoint/sp-dev-docs/docs/general-development/follow-content-in-sharepoint.md

 ---
-title: Follow content in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 30e68cd6-6e55-4cf9-afd6-7139b0a97288
+title: Follow content in SharePoint ms.prod: SHAREPOINT ms.assetid: 30e68cd6-6e55-4cf9-afd6-7139b0a97288
 ---

-# Follow content in SharePoint 2013
+# Follow content in SharePoint
-Learn about common programming tasks for following content (documents, sites, and tags) in SharePoint Server 2013.
+Learn about common programming tasks for following content (documents, sites, and tags) in SharePoint.
-## APIs for following content in SharePoint Server 2013
+## APIs for following content in SharePoint
 <a name="bkmk_APIversions"> </a>

 When users follow documents, sites, or tags, status updates from documents, conversations on sites, and notifications of tag use show up in their newsfeed.
 The features related to following content can be seen on the **Newsfeed** and the **Following** content pages.

-SharePoint Server 2013 provides the following APIs that you can use to programmatically follow content:
+SharePoint provides the following APIs that you can use to programmatically follow content: